 Step Five (Optional): Double-Loop the high E

-For some reason, when we change classical guitar strings, the bridge knot of the high E string sometimes slips.
-Because it’s under tension, it then “whips” the top of the guitar, just behind the bridge.
+For some reason, when we change classical guitar strings, the bridge knot of the high E string sometimes slips as we tune.
+Because it’s under tension, it then “whips” the top of the instrument, just behind the bridge.

 It has such a force that it can go through the finish and take out a chunk of wood.